Italy · duration itinerary

 - Midday~75 minPiazza delle Erbeneighborhood

-- Look up at the frescoes on the buildings.
+- Admire the frescoes on the Mazzanti houses.

 - Afternoon~45 minScaliger Tombs (Arche Scaligere)landmark

-An impressive Gothic funerary monument to the Scaliger family, rulers of Verona in the Middle Ages.
-The intricate ironwork and sculptures are remarkable.
+An impressive Gothic funerary monument complex dedicated to the della Scala family, rulers of Verona in the Middle Ages.
+The intricate wrought-iron fence surrounds the elaborate tombs.

-- Book in advance, it's a popular spot.
+- Book well in advance, especially for a romantic dinner.

 - Morning~120 minCastelvecchio Museummuseum

-housed in a medieval castle, this museum showcases Veronese art from the 13th to 18th centuries, including works by Pisanello and Veronese.
+Housed in a medieval castle and bridge, this museum showcases Veronese art from the 14th to the 18th centuries, including works by Pisanello and Veronese.
+The architecture of the castle itself is a significant draw.

-A vibrant local market where you can find fresh produce, local cheeses, cured meats, and other regional specialties.
-It's a great place to experience authentic Veronese life.
+A lively local market where you can find fresh produce, local cheeses, meats, and other regional specialties.
+It's a great place to soak in the authentic Veronese daily life and sample local treats.

 - Perfect for picking up edible souvenirs.